ripienaar/free-for-dev/README.md

   * [Kreya](https://kreya.app) — Free gRPC GUI client to call and test gRPC APIs.
 Can import gRPC APIs via server reflection.
   * [Lightly](https://www.lightly.ai/) — Improve your machine learning models by using the right data.
 Use datasets of up to 1'000 samples for free.
   * [MailboxValidator](https://www.mailboxvalidator.com) — Email verification service using real mail server connection to confirm valid email.
 Free API plan has 300 verifications per month.
+  * [Meteosource Weather API](https://www.meteosource.com/) — global weather API for current and forecasted weather data.
+Forecasts are based on a machine learning combination of more weather models to achieve better accuracy.
+Free plan comes with 400 calls per day.
   * [microlink.io](https://microlink.io/) – It turns any website into data such as metatags normalization, beauty link previews, scraping capabilities or screenshots as a service.
 100 reqs/day every day free.
   * [monkeylearn.com](https://monkeylearn.com/) — Text analysis with machine learning, free 300 queries/month.
   * [MockAPI](https://www.mockapi.io/) — MockAPI is a simple tool that lets you easily mock up APIs, generate custom data, and preform operations on it using RESTful interface.
 MockAPI is meant to be used as a prototyping/testing/learning tool.
 1 project/4 resources per project for free.